kubernetes/community/contributors/guide/README.md

 Kubernetes is a community project.
 Consequently, it is wholly dependent on its community to provide a productive, friendly and collaborative environment.

-Read and review the [Community Expectations](community-expectations.md) for an understand of code and review expectations.
+Read and review the [Community Expectations](community-expectations.md) for an understanding of code and review expectations.

 ## Thanks